Billings, Montana: Healthcare

 The city's rapidly growing health care sector employed nearly 13,000 people in 2012; they earned $641 million in wages, or about 20 percent of all wages in the city.
 Employment doubled in 25 years and wage rates in constant dollars grew by 162 percent.

-The city has two Level II trauma hospitals, St. Vincent Healthcare and Billings Clinic.
+The city has two hospitals with Level I Trauma Center status: St. Vincent Regional Hospital and Billings Clinic.

-St. Vincent Healthcare was founded in 1898 by the Sisters of Charity of Leavenworth as St. Vincent Hospital.
-The name was changed to the present name in 2000.
-The hospital and its 30 clinics employ approximately 2,100 people and receive more than 400,000 patient visits each year.
-St. Vincent Healthcare is run by the Sisters of Charity of Leavenworth Health System, which operates health care facilities in Colorado, Kansas, and Montana.
+St. Vincent Regional Hospital was founded in 1898 by the Sisters of Charity of Leavenworth as St. Vincent Hospital.
+The name was changed to the present name in 2024.
+In 2011, the hospital and its 30 clinics employed approximately 2,100 people and received more than 400,000 patient visits each year.
+In 2022, the hospital announced plans to build a new 295-bed facility as a replacement for its current building.
+The following year, it achieved Level I Trauma Center status.
+It is the second largest hospital in the state, behind Billings Clinic.
+St. Vincent Regional Hospital is run by Intermountain Health, which operates over 30 hospitals across the mountain west, including two others in Montana.

 Billings Clinic started in 1911 as the general practice of Dr. Arthur J. Movius.
 By 1939, three new general practitioners had joined Dr. Movius's practice and the name was changed to The Billings Clinic.
 Billings Deaconess Hospital (founded in 1907) merged with Billings Clinic in 1990 to form the current hospital.
-Billings Clinic now employs around 3,400 people and is one of the largest employers in Montana.
-In July 2012, Billings Clinic received a score of 72/100 for patient safety from Consumer Reports, making it the safest hospital of the 1,159 hospitals rated.
-Additionally, in January 2013, Billings Clinic was added to the Mayo Clinic Care Network, only the 12th hospital nationally to be added to the network and the only such health system in Montana.
+Billings Clinic now employs over 4,500 people, including nearly 600 physicians, and is one of the largest employers in Montana.
+In January 2013, Billings Clinic was added to the Mayo Clinic Care Network, only the 12th hospital nationally to be added to the network and the only such health system in Montana.
+In 2023, Billings Clinic became the first Level I Trauma Center in Montana and Wyoming, covering a region of nearly 550 miles.

 Other medical facilities include the Northern Rockies Radiation Oncology Center, Rimrock Foundation (addiction treatment both inpatient and outpatient), Advanced Care Hospital of Montana (a 40-bed long-term acute-care hospital), South Central Montana Mental Health Center, Billings VA Community-Based Outpatient Clinic, Billings Clinic Research Center (pharmaceutical field trials, osteoporosis are two long-time focuses), Billings MRI, City/County Public Health's Riverstone Health, HealthSouth Surgery Center and Physical Therapy offices, Baxter/Travenol BioLife plasma collection center, and many independent practices.